-JMA is a 72 year old lady who suffers with early onset dementia and requires full time care.
+JMA is a 72-year-old lady who suffers from early onset dementia and requires full time care.
 Since June 2014 she has lived in a care home which she pays for privately.

 PBC, her son, was appointed as sole attorney for his mother’s property and financial affairs on 5 August 2010.
 The Power of Attorney was registered by the Office of the Public Guardian on 16 December 2010.

 JMA has two children from her first marriage – PBC and a daughter JA.
 JA died in January 2009.
 The circumstances prior to and as a result of her death clearly had a significant impact on family relations across all three generations.
 JAA, the fourth respondent is JA’s son and JMA’s only grandchild.